Greg-Skowronski/GCD/README.md

 SPOJ

-Input: in the first line integer n - number of tests and in the next lines set of two numbers a and b (0 <= a, b <= 1000000)
+Input: in the first line integer n - number of tests; in the next lines set of two numbers a and b (0<=a, b<=1000000)

 Output: GCD for every set of inputs